School food standards and labelling requirements: governors' role

 • Certain academies depending on when they were opened (check your funding agreement)

-If your school is an academy that doesn't have these regulations covered in its funding agreement, you're only expected to comply with them.
+Academies that don't have these regulations covered in their funding agreements, are only expected to comply with them.

-The standards cover all food and drink your school provides pupils on and off school premises up to 6pm.
+They cover food and drink provided to pupils on and off school premises up to 6pm

 This includes: